Transactions

 To create different types of transactions, you need to call different APIs.
 For example, the type of smart contract deployment transaction is CreateSmartContract

-API to create a transaction, and the type of the staking TRX transaction is FreezeBalanceV2Contract
+API to create a transaction.
+The type of the staking TRX transaction is FreezeBalanceV2Contract

 $ curl -X POST https://api.shasta.trongrid.io/wallet/freezebalancev2 -d '{"owner_address":"TCrkRWJuHP4VgQF3xwLNBAjVVXvxRRGpbA","frozen_balance": 2100000,"resource" : "BANDWIDTH","visible":true}' | jq